jbrumf/tinyqsim/doc/TinyQsim_gates.md

 ### I (aka ID) Gate

 The I gate is the identity gate.
 The physical implementation in a quantum computer is simply 'do nothing'.
 Although it has no effect, it can be useful when analysing circuits.
-It is usually just drawn as a qubit line, but may occasionally be made explicit as follows:
+It is usually just drawn as a line, but may occasionally be made explicit as follows:

 <div style="text-align: center;">
 <img src="assets/i_gate.png" alt="i_gate" width="80"/>